walteryu/code4sac/open_data/data_validation/README.md

 # CA Open Data - Jupyter Notebook Tutorial

-### Data Validation - September 2019
+### Data Validation - September
 ## Instructions

 1. Install [Jupyter](https://jupyter.org/install) from the command line or with the [Anaconda](https://www.anaconda.com/distribution/) application
 2. Verify that Jupyter Notebook was installed; it should start by running `jupyter notebook` from the command line or be visible from Windows Start menu
-3. Start Jupyter Notebook; save this notebook and CSV data to your "Documents" folder and navigate to it from the Notebook start page
+3. Start Jupyter Notebook; save this notebook and CSV data to your "Documents" folder and navigate to it from the Notebook start
 4. Open this notebook from the start page; file and cells should be viewable

 ## Introduction